Just the FAQs, M'am

 It depends on what you want us to find on the trail next year.

-There are no restrooms located on the trail, so we suggest you visit the facility prior to mounting your horse.
+There are no restrooms located on the trail, so we suggest you visit the facility prior to checking in at the office.
+It’s a small brown building in the parking lot with a large restroom sign hanging on it.

 Book: Eat Dirt!

-YES, the guides love to receive tips from you since we only pay them two-bits a day.
-If you do enjoy your ride, hug your horse, and tip your guide!
+YES, the guides pay for college, or their children‘s lunches and jeans with their tips.
+If you do enjoy your ride, hug your horse and tip your guide.

 We are not sure how it could be anything but nose-to-tail.
-The trail is only 12″ wide!
+The trail is only 12 inches wide!
 The USFS would frown upon our treading on the area to the side of the trails.
-The fact that we climb 600 feet in elevation in the first 20 minutes, keeps most riders very occupied.
-After that, the Aspen trees are so close together, one could conceivably clunk their knee pretty hard if they went off trail.
+The fact that we climb 600 feet in elevation in the first 20 minutes keeps most riders very occupied.
+After that, the aspen trees are so close together, one could conceivably clunk their knee pretty hard if they went off trail.

-Most of the hotels in Vail will run you up in on of their shuttle and retrieve you after the ride.
-Otherwise, taxis can be reasonable if you work the sticker price.
+Most of the hotels in Vail will run you up in one of their shuttles and retrieve you after the ride.
+Otherwise, taxis can be reasonable if you work the sticker price before entering the cab.

 Buses do not come our way.